 Until we get there

-The other of today's songs comes from Petrichor, the album that I just released a few weeks ago.
+The other of today's songs comes from Petrichor, the album that I released in June.
 It's called Dandelion Wine (If Only...).
 Ever since a couple months ago when I wrote it, it has become one of my favorite songs that I have written.
 Crank it up with your windows down and see if you agree.